facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 **Q** How does this relate to projects like Co-Effects?

-**A** This is mostly orthogal to Co-effects.
+**A** This is mostly orthogonal to Co-effects.
 There will likely be some co-effects that add/remove capabilities based on ownership state (such as mutability in pure code), but otherwise one does not depend on the other.
 Co-effects are about function-level contexts and ownership tracking is object/instance/variable specific.